-Further VIP attendees at the naming ceremony included Mecklenburg-Western Pomerania Economics Minister Harry Glawe and MV Werften Managing Director and Carsten J. Haake.
+Further VIP attendees at the naming ceremony included Mecklenburg-Western Pomerania Economics Minister Harry Glawe and MV Werften Managing Director Carsten J. Haake.

 The event was viewed by several thousand people around the world via livestream on YouTube and Crystal Cruises' Facebook page.